shinerboy/shinerboy.github.io/_pages/cv.md

 ## Presentations

+  * **ASME 2021 IDETC-CIE, 2021**
+      * “Optimal Control of a 5-Link Biped Using Quadratic Polynomial Model of Two-Point Boundary Value Problem”
   * **BMES Conference, 2019**
       * “Muscle Strength and Endurance Enhancement Using a 1-DOF Assistive Exoskeleton”
   * **SURF Conference, 2019**